Building a Raspberry Pi 3/4/5 Baby Monitor

 Configuring the Pi

 First things first, we need to configure our Raspberry Pi.
-The software installation guide on the Raspberry Pi site is perfect and easy to understand.
+The software installation guide on the Raspberry Pi documentation site is perfect and easy to understand.

 Connect the Pi via HDMI to a monitor or TV.
 Connect a mouse/keyboard to the Pi for configuring.
 Connect an Ethernet cable unless you want to use Wi-Fi during the guide.

 I'm sorry I have to delve into the command-line but because Raspberry Pi is a Linux device, most of the power user features are only available through there.
-Hey, presumably you're reading this because you want a power user baby monitor!
+Hey, presumably you're reading this because you want a power-user baby monitor!
 We have to get our hands a little dirty.

 Launch the Terminal app on the Pi (it's in the menu bar at the top).